The Millionaire Mind surveys more than 1.300 millionaires to understand how they think, what they do, and what they did to achieve what they achieved.

 1. Success Factors

-Stanley, asked the millionaires to rank 30 different success factor.
+Stanley asked the millionaires to rank 30 different success factors.

 The top three were:

 As a website focusing on social skills, I was not surprised.
 94% of the millionaires said that getting along with people is one of the most important factors in getting rich.

 Check out my Social Master Guide for getting good with people.

 [bctt tweet=”Be a finisher in a society of starters” username=””]